Baryonyx

 Characteristics ~ ~ ~ ~

-Baryonyx is estimated to be between 25 to 33 feet long.
-Each arm was strong and developed, facing inwards with a single enlarged claw on each hand that can reach 31 centimeters long, as a comparison the largest Grizzly bear claws can only reach 11 centimeters.
+Baryonyx is estimated to be between 25 to 33 feet long and weighted around 2600 and 4,400 pounds.
+Each arm was strong and developed, facing inwards with a single enlarged claw on each hand that can reach 31 centimeters long, as a comparison the largest Grizzly bear claws that can only reach 11 centimeters.
 They were used for most of the same ways as bears, swiping fish out of the water and for combat.
-Baryonyx had a long narrow skull and sub circular teeth meant for easily capturing slippery fish like a modern day Gharial.
-Baryonyx is presumed to have hunted similar to a herein standing by he water’s edge and waiting for fish to pass by its mouth as it does not have many aquatic adaptations.
-Although Baryonyx is the only theropod to have fossilized evidence of piscivory, with fossilized fish scales found in a specimen's stomach as well as a juvenile Iguanodontid.
-Baryonyx lived in a warm climate with lagoons and rivers Primarily found in England, other species that may have lived with Baryonyx are Iguanodon
+Baryonyx had a long narrow skull with 95 sharp serrated teeth meant for catching slippery prey and oriented like a gharial.
+Baryonyx is presumed to have hunted similar to a herein standing by the water’s edge and waiting for fish to pass by its mouth as it does not have many aquatic adaptations.
+Baryonyx is the only theropod to have fossilized evidence of piscivory, with fossilized fish scales found in a specimen's stomach as well as juvenile Iguanodontid bones.
+Baryonyx lived in warm climate tropics with many lagoons and rivers, Mostly found in England could still hunt the other animals there if it could sink its teeth into them like Istiodactylus Hypsilophodon Mantellisaurus Valdosaurus and Iguanodon.
+But would have particularly avoided the armored Polacanthus and the larger predator Neovenator that was more adapted to terrestrial hunting than it and would have likely stolen carcasses from Baryonyx.